-If you do not have properly executed wills for your immovable and movable estate which disposes of your assets upon death, then Jersey intestacy laws will determine the distribution and who administers your movable estate.
-If you wish for your estate to be passed to specific loved ones you should always carefully consider whether to make a will.
+If you do not have properly executed wills for your immovable and movable estate, which dispose of your assets upon death, then Jersey intestacy laws will determine the distribution and who administers your movable estate.
+If you wish for your estate to be passed to specific loved ones, you should always carefully consider whether to make a will.

-First and foremost at the risk of stating the obvious once you make a will, don’t lose it, making a Jersey will is important – if given the choice it is usually advisable for your lawyer to retain the original copy of the wills.
+First and foremost, at the risk of stating the obvious, once you make a will, don’t lose it.
+Making a Jersey Will is important – if given the choice it is usually advisable for your lawyer to retain the original copy of the wills.
 Your lawyer will provide you with copies.
-In the unfortunate circumstance that the wills are lost it is sometimes possible (but not always) to prove a copy will for probate purposes.
-If not then, you run the risk your estate could fall into intestacy.
+In the unfortunate circumstance that the wills are lost, it is sometimes possible (but not always) to prove a copy Will for probate purposes.
+If not, then you run the risk that your estate could fall into intestacy.

 It is always advisable to check how your wills are structured every few years.
-For many people, wills are relatively straight forward in that they provide for the deceased spouse and children.
-However, your will may request specific assets to loved ones which may not now be appropriate or the named beneficiary may have passed away.
+For many people, wills are relatively straightforward, in that they provide for the deceased’s spouse and children.
+However, your Will may request specific assets to loved ones, which may not now be appropriate or the named beneficiary may have passed away.
 In the latter case, you could find that a specific bequest may end up passing to the residue estate if that beneficiary has passed away.

 It is not advisable to use online homemade DIY Jersey wills.
-The law relating to wills is not the same as that in other jurisdictions.
-For example, there are a number of formal requirements that need to be met for a will of immovable property and a will of movable property which are dictated by Jersey Statute.
-Without complying with the formality requirements, you run the risk that your will may be invalid under Jersey Law and that your immovable and/or movable property may pass under intestacy and not to the person you wished to leave it to.
+The law relating to wills in Jersey is not the same as that in other jurisdictions.
+For example, there are a number of formal requirements that need to be met for a will of immovable property and a will of movable property, which are dictated by Jersey Statute.
+Without complying with the formality requirements, you run the risk that your Will may be invalid under Jersey Law and that your immovable and/or movable property may pass under intestacy and not to the person you wished to leave it to.

 Under Jersey Law, a Tutelle is required when a minor (a person under the age of 18) inherits property or assets under a will.
 A Tutelle is akin to a form of trust.
 The cost of setting up a Tutelle may well exceed the value of the bequest.